 We welcome your interest in nominating a property to the National Register of Historic Places.
 The information below will provide all the guidance you need to get the process started.
-The required forms may be obtained through links in this document, or you may request a packet be sent to you in the mail.
+The required forms may be obtained through links in this document, or you may request an eligibility questionnaire be sent to you in the mail.
+If you are uncertain if your property is already listed on the National Register, please see our database or new interactive Google map.
+Both the database and Google map are searchable by address and historic name.

 If you have any questions, please do not hesitate to call the National Register Coordinator at 225-219-4595.
 We look forward to working with you.